Trump indictment: 6 people identified as unindicted co-conspirators

 Co-conspirator 5 is described as “an attorney who assisted in devising and attempting to implement a plan to submit fraudulent slates of presidential electors to obstruct the certification proceeding.”
 According to the two newspapers, that description refers to Chesebro, a Trump attorney who worked on the scheme to enact false presidential electors.

-Co-conspirator 6: is described as a “political consultant” who helped devise and implement the fake elector scheme, the Times reported.
-It was unclear which person that description applied to, according to the newspaper.
+Co-conspirator 6 is described as a “political consultant” who helped devise and implement the fake elector scheme, the Times reported.
+A December 2020 email indicated that the consultant was likely Boris Epshteyn, a strategic adviser to the Trump campaign in 2020, according to the newspaper.